slashtechno/scrape-and-ntfy/README.md

 ## Usage
 ### Prerequisites
 - A browser
-    - Preferably a Firefox-based browser or some chromium-based browsers
+    - Most Chromium-based browsers and Firefox-based browsers should work
     - Edge is not recommended
+    - Selenium should also be able to download and cache the appropriate browser if necessary
 ### Basic Configuration
 - Configuration for the web scraper is handled through a TOML file
     - To see an example configuration, see `config.example.toml`